-The Kerry-Lugar bill takes into account the fluid situation in Pakistan, leaving military aid to be determined on a year-by-year basis.
-But it requires Obama to certify Pakistani forces are making progress in combating al Qaeda and the Taliban and not interfering with civilian rule in order for aid to continue, a condition both the Obama administration and the Pakistani government have opposed.
+The Kerry-Lugar bill would take into account the fluid situation in Pakistan, leaving military aid to be determined on a year-by-year basis.
+But it requires that for aid to continue, Obama would have to certify that Pakistani forces are making progress in combating al Qaeda and the Taliban, and are not interfering with civilian rule.
+Both the Obama administration and the Pakistani government have opposed that condition.

 The bill also calls for strict benchmarks to measure the effectiveness of the aid.